We Can Do It (album)

-We Can Do It is the second studio album by the English pop band The Rubettes, released on the State Records label in March 1975.
+We Can Do It is the second studio album by the English glam rock band The Rubettes, released on the State Records label in March 1975.
 The album reached no 41 in the UK charts and contained two UK top 10 hits – "I Can Do It" and "Juke Box Jive".

 In 1992, Dice Records (France) released the Rubettes' first two albums (Wear It's 'At and We Can Do It) as a double CD set.
 In 2015, Caroline Records released the album We Can Do It, including two bonus tracks, as part of a box CD set of the Rubettes' first five studio albums.